Sharks Existed Long Before Trees Appeared on Earth

 In terms of evolution, sharks have been around longer than trees.

+The natural world holds countless fascinating timelines, but few are as striking as the realization that sharks patrolled Earth’s oceans long before the first trees stretched toward the sky.
 Sharks, often seen as some of the most ancient predators in the animal kingdom, have an evolutionary history that stretches back approximately 400 million years.
 This predates the existence of trees by around 50 million years.
 Sharks have been present in Earth’s oceans since the Devonian period, long before the first tree, Archaeopteris, emerged during the late Devonian period, about 350 million years ago.
+This remarkable timeline invites us to reconsider our understanding of Earth’s evolutionary history and the resilience of certain life forms.
+By examining sharks' and trees' parallel yet separate evolutionary paths, we gain insight into the dynamic forces shaping our planet’s biodiversity across geological epochs, revealing a complex tapestry of adaptation, survival, and ecological transformation.

 In contrast, trees, which are now a fundamental part of many ecosystems, appeared much later in Earth’s history.
 The first known tree species, Archaeopteris, was an ancient fern-like plant with features of both ferns and modern trees.
 It was the first plant to develop proper woody trunks and to grow to heights comparable to modern trees, marking the beginning of forest ecosystems.
 Before the appearance of trees, Earth’s landscapes were dominated by smaller plants and primitive vegetation, lacking the large, forested environments that would later become common.